RMSCA/LAELIOA_us/docs/rules/serverrule.md

 6. You are only allowed to have one AuthMe account (Will result in ip ban)

+7. Please use English in public chat

-7. Respect player and staff's decisions
+8. Respect player and staff's decisions